tanyasreenagesh/WebSearchEngine/README.md

 1. Change tf formula to log
 2. Extra credit (GUI, indexing anchor words, etc.)
 3. Modify file directory tree (as specified in project description)

+### Instructions for TA/Grading Team:

+Install the following (using pip/conda):
+1. pyarrow
+2. bs4
+3. nltk
+4. pandas

+Run main.py to create the inverted index (the index will be saved as a feather file).
+Run query.py to input search queries and get results.